BD2KGenomics/protect/MANUAL.md

     make prepare

-Install the python3 conversion of bd2k
+Install the python3 conversion of bd2k and s3am. *s3am is untested as I am running locally*

     make special_install